agile-lab-dev/witboost-mwaa-workload-template/docs/index.md

 To know more in-depth details about DAG Scheduling, please [refer to this link](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/index.html) which gives details about scheduling.

 At this point, the component should be correctly initialised and the related repository created.
-By default, the MWAA python DAG file does not contain any operators, since we don't know in advance what operators the user will need to perform the needed interaction with the other components.
-As the MWAA component is based on a generic template, you are free to customize the DAG file in order to perform all the operations needed (e.g. to trigger multiple DBT workloads, multiple Airbyte connection, etc.)
+By default, the Airflow python DAG file does not contain any operators, since we don't know in advance what operators the user will need to perform the needed interaction with the other components.
+As the Airflow component is based on a generic template, you are free to customize the DAG file in order to perform all the operations needed (e.g. to trigger multiple DBT workloads, multiple Airbyte connection, etc.)